binkley/modern-java-practices/README.md

 * Update [Introduction](#introduction) &mdash; split out technical details into their relevant section.
 Focus on _why_
 * Research http://checksum-maven-plugin.nicoulaj.net/ for `-C` alternative
-* Section on supporting IDE plugins
+* Section on IDE setup
+* How to discuss non-IntelliJ Plugins?
+I don't know Eclipse, NetBeans, Vi, or VSCode plugins
 * Section on JDK version
 * Move to JDK 15 from 11 when tooling is ready
 * GitLabs equivalent for GitHub actions for CI